 “Understanding and controlling the properties of materials is crucial for driving technology forward.
 This has always been the case: throughout human history, societal developments have relied on the materials used from stone to bronze, to iron and finally to silicon ages.
 This course will take graduates who have been educated in the physical sciences or engineering and build their knowledge of the fundamental and applied aspects of materials science to the point where they are prepared for employment in materials-related manufacturing or research and development.”

-Prof Marty Gregg, Course Director for MSc in Materials Science and Engineering
+Prof Marty Gregg, Course Founder MSc in Materials Science and Engineering

 • Mechanical properties of materials;